LED TVs come in two main varieties: back-lit and edge-lit. Generally, back-lit TVs produce the best picture but use more power and are more expensive.

 If you see a model that almost disappears when you look at it from the side, then you can be sure it is an edge-lit screen.

-In the early days of LED televisions, it was only back-lit TVs which had local dimming technology.
+In the early days of LED televisions, only back-lit TVs had local dimming technology.

 It made more sense here, as individual blocks could isolate parts of the screen more easily.

-As the technique became known for improving the picture quality, it was introduced into edge-lit televisions too.
+As the technique became known for improving picture quality, it was introduced into edge-lit televisions too.

-The problem is that local dimming just doesn’t work that well on edge-lit screens.
+The problem is that local dimming doesn’t work well on edge-lit screens.

-As you don’t have blocks of light behind the screen, you can only alter the light from the sides.
-This limits the effect because there is less control across the whole screen.
+You don’t have light blocks behind the screen, so you can only alter the light from the sides, limiting the effect because there is less control across the screen.

-So, I wouldn't buy an edge-lit LED TV on the strength of its local dimming.
+So, even if you can find one, you shouldn’t buy an edge-lit LED TV on the strength of its local dimming.